It all began with a remarkable woman...

 Each District Home is incorporated in its own state and is governed by its own Board of Directors and has its own bylaws and rules of admission.
 DBE members volunteer their time and talents in assisting in the running the Homes.
 The District Homes continue to be updated and kept current with the times.

-Support of the British Homes and local charities is the purpose of the DBE, and to this end, diverse fundraising events are held which are supported by the community at large.
+Fundraising and support of our British Homes and for local charities which provide aid to the elderly are our main goals.
+Additionally, we extend help to other 501C3 local and national charitable organizations.
 Membership in the DBE is organized on a Chapter basis and meetings are held monthly, usually followed by an informal get-together.
 This is the way friendships are formed and the mutual heritage becomes a comforting and familiar bond.

 The British Ambassadress to the United States or the wife of the British Ambassador is invited to be the Honorary President of the National Society.
 It is traditional that the wives of the British Consuls General, and often wives of the Commonwealth of Nations Consuls, become Honorary Presidents of the State Societies, lending valuable support to the Chapters.